mochajs/mocha/docs/index.md

 });
 ```

+By appending `.skip()`, you may also tell Mocha to ignore a test: [inclusive tests](#inclusive-tests).

-Pending tests will be included in the test results, and marked as pending.
+Pending tests will be included in the test results, and marked as **pending**.
 A pending test is not considered a failed test.

 ## Exclusive Tests